medikoo/bespoke-notes/README.md

 Use cases:

 - Publish slides with notes to those who were not able to see the presentation
-- Write notes for speach, and present speech on two screens (with help of [bespoke-sync](https://github.com/medikoo/bespoke-sync)):
+- Write notes for presentation, and present it on two screens (with help of [bespoke-sync](https://github.com/medikoo/bespoke-sync)):
 Audience screen:                      Your screen:

 <img src="presentation.gif" />